praekeltfoundation/vumi/docs/intro/tutorial02.rst

             response = self.bot.respond(message_content, message_user)
             self.reply_to(message, response)

 The code is straightforward. *Application workers* are represented by a class that subclasses :class:`vumi.application.base.ApplicationWorker`.
-In this example the ``__init__`` method is overriden to initialize our bot's brain.
+In this example the ``__init__`` method is overridden to initialize our bot's brain.
 The hart of *application workers* though is the ``consume_user_message`` method, which is passed messages for processing as they are received by *transport workers*.
-The message argument can be used to retrieve details on the received message.
+The message argument contains details on the received message.
 In this example the content of the message is retrieved from ``message['content']``, and the `Google Talk`_ user sending the message is determined by calling ``message.user()``.
-A response is then generated uniquely for the specific user utilizing the bot by calling ``self.bot.respond(message_content, message_user)``.
+A response is then generated for the specific user utilizing the bot by calling ``self.bot.respond(message_content, message_user)``.
 This response is then sent as a reply to the original message by calling ``self.reply_to(message, response)``.
 The *transport worker* then takes care of sending the response to the correct user over the communications medium.

 .. admonition:: Philosophy